Missouri vs. South Carolina NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Missouri and its opponents have combined to put up more than 55 points in seven of nine games this season.
+- Missouri's games this season have gone over 55 points seven of nine times.

 - In 37.5% of South Carolina's games this season (3/8), the teams combined to score more than Saturday's total of 55.

-- The two teams combine to average 54.6 points per game, 0.4 less than the over/under in this contest.
+- The two teams combine to average 54.6 points per game, 0.4 less than the total in this contest.

-- This contest's over/under is 5.5 points fewer than the 60.5 these two squads combine to give up per game in 2021.
+- The 60.5 points per game these two squads have allowed to opponents this season are 5.5 more than the 55 over/under in this contest.

 - Tigers games this season feature an average total of 61.2 points, a number 6.2 points higher than Saturday's over/under.